-Getting a wedding loan is controversial but these ideas and websites will help you avoid the debt trap
+Getting a wedding loan with bad credit is controversial but these ideas and websites will help you avoid the debt trap

 Wedding loans are a taboo topic for financial bloggers.
 Just looking at the numbers, most would scream at you for even considering borrowing to pay for your wedding.